 To get a perfect overview of the sights of Wroclaw, you can easily organize a tour with a guide.
 We can recommend you the following tours.

-- 3-hour city tour on history and culture* – Great overview of the city and the main sights.
+- 3-hour city tour on history and culture*– Great overview of the city and the most important sights.

-- Wroclaw Centennial Hall and Surroundings* – Check out the Centennial Hall with a knowledgeable guide to learn interesting details you wouldn’t find on your own.
+- Wroclaw Centennial Hall and surroundings*– Take a look at the Centennial Hall with an expert guide and learn interesting details that you would not find on your own.

-If that doesn’t appeal to you, check out the other deals on Breslau tours*.
+If this doesn’t appeal to you, take a look at the other offers for Wroclaw tours*.